 Although the college does not have a central campus, it has a wide network of 10 college centres across the region: Auchtertyre, Broadford, Mallaig, Kilchoan, Kinlochleven, Portree, Strontian, Ullapool, Gairloch and Fort William, which has the largest number of full time courses.

 Courses and Subjects

 There are courses in a range of qualifications from introductory to degree level.
-Subject areas include: Adventure Studies; Arts, Humanities and Social Sciences; Business and Hospitality; Computing; Energy, Engineering and Construction and Creative Digital IT; Environmental, Rural and Maritime; Health, Education and Child Care; and Supported Learning.
+Subject areas include: Adventure Studies; Business and Hospitality; Computing; Creative Arts, Humanities and Social Sciences; Energy, Engineering and Construction; and Health, Education and Child Care.